Suzuki Swift Sport Cup

-The Suzuki Swift Sport Cup is a one-make racing series in New Zealand.
-The series is made up of Suzuki Swift's sourced through Winger Motor Group in Hamilton, New Zealand.
-The series is designed to be an inexpensive way for young drivers to get into tin-top racing.
-Built on the standard production Suzuki Swift Super 1600 with class rules set by MotorSport New Zealand, the cars are race-modified to set specifications to ensure even competition.
+The Suzuki Swift Sport Cup was a one-make racing series in New Zealand.
+The series was made up of Suzuki Swift's sourced through Winger Motor Group in Hamilton, New Zealand.
+The series was designed to be an inexpensive way for young drivers to get into tin-top racing.
+Built on the standard production Suzuki Swift Super 1600 with class rules set by MotorSport New Zealand, the cars were race-modified to set specifications to ensure even competition.

 Previous championship winners

 The championship first started in 2007/08, when the championship ran alongside the New Zealand Production Championship.
 In 2009/10, the series became its on championship running separate races from the Production Championship.

-In the series' short history, there has only ever been one two-time winner; Cody McMaster in 2007/08 and 2008/09.
+In the series' short history, there had only ever been one two-time winner; Cody McMaster in 2007/08 and 2008/09.